Christianity and other religions: Relationship with Islam

 Islam shares a number of beliefs with Christianity.
 They share similar views on judgment, heaven, hell, spirits, angels, and a future resurrection.
-Jesus is acknowledged as the greatest prophet and venerated as a saint by Muslims.
+Jesus is acknowledged as a prophet by Muslims.
 However, while Islam relegates the man Jesus the Christ to a lesser status than God — "in the company of those nearest to God" in the Qur'an, mainstream (Trinitarian) Christianity since the Council of Nicea teaches without question the belief that Jesus is both fully man and fully God the Son, one of the three Hypostases (common English: persons) of Christianity's Trinity, divinely co-equal and co-eternal with the Father and the Holy Spirit.

 Both religions share the belief in the virgin birth of Jesus, his miracles and healings, and they also share the belief that he ascended bodily into heaven.
 However, Jesus is not accepted as the Son of God by Muslims, who strictly maintain the belief that he was a human being who was loved by God and exalted to the ranks of the most righteous by God.
 They believe that God is a single entity, and do not accept the first person in the Trinity as God as the vast majority of Christians do.
 Additionally, Muslims do not accept Jesus's literal crucifixion and subsequent resurrection.
 Since Muslims believe in the worship of a strictly monotheistic form of God the Father who they do not believe assumed human form in the Holy Trinity through Jesus Christ, they do not accept the use of icons to worship God, which they consider shirk (idolatry).
 Muslim influence played a part in the initiation of iconoclasm and their conquests caused the iconoclasm in the Byzantine Empire.
 For the same reason, they do not worship or pray to Muhammad, Jesus, or any other prophets; they only pray to God.